INTO-CPS-Association/DTaaS/docs/admin/servers/auth.md

 **4. Create OAuth Application:**

+Oauth application setup on GitLab can be located on Edit Profile -> Application <https://gitlab.foo/-/profile/applications>
 During the creation of the OAuth application on GitLab, you need to specify the scope.
 Choose **_read_user_** scope.